jriddell/wheres-the-water/README.md

 Run cron-update-sepa-gauges-and-backup.rb every minute in cron to update river gauge readings and backup section file

 Run check-rivers-up-to-date.py ever few minutes to check that the river gauge readings have updated

+Locally make a file config.ini in the top repo directory (this is ignored with .gitignore and can not be committed)

+[Cron]
+AdminWebLogin=myuser:mypass
+TelegramToken=botid:botid
+TelegramChatId=123123123